NeevA5/Fetch-Backend/README.md

 # Install the required library

-With the virtual environment active, run the following command in your terminal to install the Flask framework for the application
+With the virtual environment active, run the following command in your terminal to install the Flask framework neccessary for the application:

 “pip install flask”